 The SFV-ASF, a financially independent body that does not require public funding, promotes both grassroots and élite football while attaching particular importance to the youth element.
 It can look back with legitimate pride on more than 100 years of history – a fluctuating timeline perhaps, but one showing more highs than lows on the pitch, especially in recent years.
-Indeed, there is a major peak where Switzerland won the FIFA U-17 World Cup in Nigeria in November 2009.
+Indeed, a major peak was attained when Switzerland won the FIFA U-17 World Cup in Nigeria in November 2009.

-A number of Swiss clubs have caught the eye in European competition.
+A number of Swiss clubs have caught the eye in European competition too.
 BSC Young Boys from the Swiss federal capital Berne were the first to impress, reaching the semi-finals of the European Champion Clubs' Cup in 1959.
-FC Zürich has since matched that performance on two occasions.
+FC Zürich have since matched that performance on two occasions.
 FC Basel 1893, meanwhile, have been a towering monument to Swiss football down the years, advancing as far as the UEFA Champions League second group stage in 2002/03.
-Grasshopper-Club and Servette FC are other world-renowned teams produced by this Alpine nation.
+Grasshopper Club and Servette FC are other world-renowned teams produced by this Alpine nation.